Skip to main content

 • 5-7 makes it suitable for daily-wear jewelry.

-• The name "chalcedony" has been used for various cryptocrystalline quartz minerals since antiquity, and modern mineralogy classifies it as a specific variety within the quartz group.
+• The name "chalcedony" has been used for cryptocrystalline quartz minerals since antiquity, and modern mineralogy classifies it as a specific variety within the quartz group.

 Which Chakras Does Blue Chalcedony Connect To?